 Tom and Rima

 Tom Hirons is a poet, storyteller and wilderness rites of passage guide.
 His work has appeared in Dark Mountain (book 2), the Earth First!
 Journal, EarthLines magazine and in various collaborative works.
 Tom has been involved in spoken-word poetry and storytelling for over 15 years, and has been writing for far longer.

 Rima Staines is an artist using paint, wood, word, music, animation, clock-making, puppetry and story to attempt to build a gate through the hedge that grows along the boundary between this world and that.
 Her gate-building has been a lifelong pursuit, and she hopes to have perhaps propped aside even one spiked loop of bramble (leaving a chink just big enough for a mud-kneeling, trusting eye to glimpse the beauty there beyond), before she goes through herself.

-Together, Tom and Rima have told stories from the depths of the Devon moors to the west coast of the Isle of Lewis.
-They live on Dartmoor with their young son where they have converted a 1960's Bedford RL lorry into Hedgespoken, a travelling off-grid storytelling and theatre project, which is also their home.
+We have told stories from the depths of the Devon moors to the west coast of the Isle of Lewis.
+We have converted a 1960's Bedford RL lorry into Hedgespoken, a travelling off-grid storytelling and theatre project, which is also our home when we're on the road.
 Hedgespoken Press is the printed-word arm of Hedgespoken.
 See the Hedgespoken website for the story so far...
-This is the video they put together for their fundraising efforts in 2014:
+This is the video we put together for our fundraising efforts in 2014:

 If you'd like to find out more about Hedgespoken travelling storytelling theatre, subscribe to the newsletter - News from the Hedge - here.

 If you'd like to be kept up-to-date with what we're doing here in the world of the printed word and image, subscribe to Hedgespoken Press Newshere.